DHTMLX/docs-suite/docs/integration/suite_and_backend.md

 ---
-sidebar_label: How to connect Suite with a backend
+sidebar_label: How to connect Suite to a backend
-title: How to connect DHTMLX Suite with a backend
+title: How to connect DHTMLX Suite to a backend
-description: You can explore how to connect DHTMLX Suite with a backend.
+description: You can explore how to connect DHTMLX Suite to a backend.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

-# How to connect DHTMLX Suite with a backend
+# How to connect DHTMLX Suite to a backend

 ![](../assets/integration/work_with_backend.png)